Jonghyun: 2005–2014: Career beginnings

 In 2005, Jonghyun was scouted by SM Entertainment when he was 15 years old, after playing in a song festival with his band at school.
+As a trainee, he featured on the Zhang Liyin song "Wrongly Given Love".
 Jonghyun debuted as part of the five-member boy group Shinee on May 25, 2008, on SBS' Inkigayo.
 In 2009, Jonghyun started contributing to the group as a songwriter, writing the lyrics to their fourth Korean single, "Juliette", which was included on the group's second EP, Romeo.
-Jonghyun said he was inspired by the 1968 film, Romeo and Juliet, and he wanted to write a romance story that "will make everyone interested but also a story which everyone can identify with".
+Jonghyun said he was inspired by the 1968 film Romeo and Juliet, and he wanted to write a romance story that "will make everyone interested but also a story which everyone can identify with".

-In October 2010, Jonghyun was one of twenty idols from various South Korean groups that recorded the song "Let's Go," which promoted the 2010 G-20 Seoul summit.
+In October 2010, Jonghyun was one of twenty idols from various South Korean groups that recorded the song "Let's Go", which promoted the 2010 G-20 Seoul summit.
 He provided vocals along with labelmates Sungmin of Super Junior, Seohyun of Girls' Generation and Luna of f(x).
 In November 2010, Jonghyun, along with TRAX's Jay, Super Junior's Kyuhyun, and Jino (now a member of Pentagon and goes by the name Jinho) participated in SM the Ballad, a project group formed by SM Entertainment with a focus on ballads and R&B. The group released their debut EP, Miss You, on November 29, 2010.

 In June 2011, Jonghyun appeared on KBS' Immortal Songs: Singing the Legend, a television competition program where singers perform new versions of old songs by "legendary singers".
 Jonghyun won the first round and defeated his labelmate, Yesung of Super Junior, but left the show after the first episode due to his busy schedule.
 The show subsequently came under fire from viewers, who claimed the program's harsh elimination method and structure left Jonghyun in tears on stage.

 In October 2013, Jonghyun debuted as a composer with the track "A Gloomy Clock", which was included on IU's third studio album, Modern Times.
 The song, which Jonghyun gave to IU as a friend, was also co-written by Jonghyun and dubbed a duet.
-Two months later in December, Son Dam-bi released the song, "Red Candle", which was also composed and written by Jonghyun.
+Two months later, Son Dam-bi released the song "Red Candle", which was also composed and written by Jonghyun.